Q. Do you recommend Pet Insurance?

 Q. What will my Puppy come with?

-Health Certificate, all Medical Records, up to date on Vaccinations, up
+Health Certificate from our Veterinarian, all Medical Records, up to date on Vaccinations, up

-to date on Deworming, Registration Papers, tips and suggestion papers, if it's in the summer months the Puppy will come with current Flea/Tick Control (NexGard).
+to date on Deworming, tips and suggestion papers, if it's in the summer months the Puppy will come with current Flea/Tick Control (NexGard).
+NuVet Pamphlets.

 Q. What do you recommend for chewing?

-A. I highly recommend Himalayan chews, Elk/Deer Antlers and lots of Kong Chew Toys.
+A. I highly recommend Himalayan chews, Elk/Deer Antlers, Water Buffalo Horns and lots of Kong Chew Toys.
+I do Not recommend Adult Dogs have Antlers due to the strength of a large Dog splintering the antler.

 Q. Do you recommend a pinch/pronged collar?